 Reheating Nachos and Storage

-Sometimes I make individual servings in smaller oven-safe pans so the nachos are always fresh!
+Sometimes I make individual servings in smaller oven-safe pans, like these personal cast iron pans so the nachos are always fresh!

 Store: If you have leftover pulled chicken nachos (I’d be surprised, our), refrigerate in an airtight container.
 I often keep the salsa, sour cream, and guacamole on the side I usually scoop the cold toppings like lettuce and sour cream into another dish so the nachos don’t become soggy during storage or reheating.
 Chili is much harder to keep from making the chips soggy.